 Prerequisite(s): EDUC 211 or PSYC 214; third year standing.
 (3-0 or 3-0) EDUC 321 Curriculum Planning for the Classroom (3 sem. hrs.)
 The theory and process of curriculum development based on a faith-informed understanding, with diverse applications of classroom curriculum planning.
 Topics include: definitions and aims of the curriculum; justifying the curriculum; current approaches to curriculum development; knowledge and curriculum content; curriculum integration; planning, constructing and implementing classroom units; evaluating and using curriculum resources; curriculum planning, implementation and evaluation of successful teacher planning methods.
-Prerequisite(s): EDUC 200 and third year standing, 2.5 GPA.
+Prerequisite(s): EDUC 222 and third year standing, 2.5 GPA.
 (3-0; 3-0) EDUC 345 Gender and Education (3 sem.
 Hrs.)
 An introduction to gender and education as a method of inquiry into the role of education in society.
 In particular, the course explores the relationship of gender and education in the context of formalized schooling, both in Canada and around the world.
 By focusing on gender, this course considers the experiences of people in their roles of students, classmates, teachers, and in positions of leadership.
 For people of faith, students will become familiar with 'gender' as a sociological variable (i.e. cultural) in schooling by exploring current sociological theories of education and current lived realities of girls and boys in schools.
 Prerequisite(s): third year standing, 2.5 GPA.

 EDUC 350 Elementary School Human Kinetics (3 sem. hrs.)
 Teaching methodology and curriculum for physical education instruction.
 An introduction to lesson planning, active living, movement skills, and safety, fair play and leadership as it applies to students in a school physical education program.
 Cross-listed: HKIN 350.

 Prerequisite(s): Third year standing or instructor's consent.
 (3-0 or 3-0) EDUC 365 Social Issues in Education (3 sem. hrs.)
 This course is an introduction to the sociology of education as an analysis of the role of education in society.
 In particular, the course will explore societal trends affecting the institutions and practices of education; interpretative paradigms and related research studies; group dynamics in education; religious, social, and economic factors and issues in Canadian education.
-Prerequisite(s): EDUC 200; third year standing.
+Prerequisite(s): EDUC 222; third year standing.
 (3-0 or 3-0) EDUC 401 Assessment and Evaluation for Learning (3 sem. hr.)
 A consideration of models of student assessment that contribute to effective and meaningful student learning.
 Assessment of learning, for learning, and as learning.
 Topics include: underlying perspectives on student assessment, including faith informed perspectives; linking assessment to curriculum and learning, grading practices and guidelines, sampling student performance, keeping records, communicating the results of assessment, interpreting and using the results of large-scale testing.
 Prerequisite(s) or Co-requisite: EDUC 321 and fourth year standing; 2.5 GPA.
 Concurrently taking a practicum course: EDUC 303, EDUC 402, or EDUC 403.
 (3-0; 0-0) EDUC 402, 403 Initial Classroom Experience (1, 1 sem. hr.)
 These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
 Students relate their studies in the university classroom to school settings.
 Throughout the course and school visits, students become more confident in being in the classroom, interacting with students and teachers, and in carrying out activities that prepare them for more advanced practica.
-Pre-service teachers are involved in 25 hours of classroom experience, normally 2 1⁄2 hours a week for 10 weeks.
+Pre-service teachers are involved in 25 hours of classroom experience, normally 2 1⁄2 hours a week for 10 weeks (or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
+Requests for May practica are processed through the Dean's office.).
 NB: Pass/Fail courses.